Skip down to main content

 About

-The pace of technological change and innovation in the use of information and communication technologies (ICTs) poses significant challenges for policy-makers across a variety of issues, whilst regulation and policy will, in turn, shape the range of choices that can be made about the use, design and development of ICTs.
-Informed academic study of the network of networks that comprise the Internet must, therefore, be firmly grounded in a sophisticated understanding of the underlying technology and policy contexts in which these networks are embedded.
-In particular, valuable insights are to be gained by studying policy debates relating to the Internet in the broader context of ICT policy more generally, such that continuity and change can be observed.
+The pace of technological change and innovation in the use of Internet technologies, Artificial Intelligence, Generative AI and other emergent technologies pose significant challenges for policy-makers across a variety of issues, whilst regulation and policy will, in turn, shape the range of choices that can be made about the use, design and development of these technologies.
+Informed academic study of these technologies must be firmly grounded in a sophisticated understanding of the underlying technology and policy contexts in which these tools are embedded.
+In particular, valuable insights will be gained by studying legal, policy, and social debates on tech governance with a focus on EU and US trends.

 Key themes